 - How well can I gauge intent when a customer lands on my site?

 - How well can I cater to the customer's perceived intent?

 Answering these questions with confidence defines an excellent online search experience.
 Retailers that take the time to understand their customers' needs and provide the most seamless online shopping experience through intelligent search, relevant recommendations, and easy navigation are the ones that truly grasp customer intent.
 And let's be honest, they're also raking in cash.

 Your customers no longer shop on one channel or a single medium.
 They might see your ad on a billboard on their way home from work, do a quick price-check on their mobile, and then buy it two weeks later from their laptop.

 Brands must make it just as easy to browse and shop across devices.
 For example, purchases made on mobile accounted for 31% of total sales in 2017.
 As a result, brands vying for customer attention must ensure that their sites are optimized across all devices — desktop, tablet, and mobile.

 Understanding that customer expectations differ from mobile to desktop, especially from a design perspective, is a critical differentiator in sites that are a pleasure to shop on and those that present a nightmare for shoppers.

 Ensure Customer Delight

-An additional point to remember is that customer delight indicators in the context of ecommerce are largely dependent on the kind of industry you operate in and the products you sell.
-For example, the experience across search, navigation, and recommendations would be a lot different for fashion when compared to groceries.
+An additional point to remember is that customer delight indicators in eCommerce largely depend on the kind of industry you operate in and the products you sell.
+For example, the experience across search, navigation, and recommendations would be much different for fashion compared to groceries.
 Ensuring that your site intelligently tackles these nuances of shopper behavior goes a long way in managing customer delight.

 Find out how AI and personalization can help you serve your customers better through strong site-search, category pages, and accurate recommendations.
 Get a free, custom-made report that shows how Unbxd can enhance the shopping experience on your site.
-Sign up, today!
+Book a demo!